 It is one of the largest cathedrals in the world and one of the primary examples of Baroque architecture in Europe, embellished by Caravaggio’s paintings and works by Mattia Preti.
-The Cathedral, like the entire centre of Valletta, is part of the UNESCO World Heritage sites and it was the conventual church of the Order of the Knights of St John for over 200 years.
+Like the entire centre of Valletta, the Cathedral is part of the UNESCO World Heritage sites, and it was the conventual church of the Order of the Knights of St John for over 200 years.
 The construction of the Co-Cathedral was commissioned by the Grand Master Jean de la Cassiere and was completed in 1577 and dedicated to St John the Baptist, the patron saint of the Order.
 The oratory and sacristy were constructed in 1598, during the Grand Master Martin Garzez, and were completed during the reign of Grand Master Alof de Wignacourt in 1604.

 The small 16th century “Our Lady of Victory” church is significant for the history of Malta because it was the first church erected in Valletta.
 It was built on the order of Grandmaster Perellos de la Valette to commemorate the victory over the Ottoman invaders during the Great Siege in 1565.

-The Church is dedicated to the shipwreck of St Paul on the shore of Malta, and it’s one of the oldest of the island dating back to the 17th century.
-St Paul is considered to be the spiritual father of the Maltese, and his shipwreck is popularly regarded as the most significant event in the nation’s history.
-The church hosts excellent artistic works, including the magnificent altarpiece by Matteo Perez d’Aleccio, the choir and dome of Lorenzo Gafa, the paintings by Attilio Palombi, and Giuseppe Cali and the titular statue of Melchiorre Gafa.
+The Church is dedicated to the shipwreck of St Paul on the shore of Malta, and it’s one of the oldest of the island, dating back to the 17th century.
+St Paul is considered the spiritual father of the Maltese, and his shipwreck is popularly regarded as the most significant event in the nation’s history.
+The church hosts excellent artistic works, including the magnificent altarpiece by Matteo Perez d’Aleccio, the choir and dome of Lorenzo Gafa, the paintings by Attilio Palombi and Giuseppe Cali and the titular statue of Melchiorre Gafa.

 5. Basilica of Our Lady of Mount Carmel